 Advance your skills and take the next step with a Certificate IV, this can then give you the opportunity to progress onto further study at Diploma level.

 Diplomas and Advanced Diplomas prepare you for a career and generally run from one to two and a half years.
 Many students choose to study a Diploma while working and can also lead to further study at university level.

-GOTAFE enjoys a number of partnerships with some of Victoria’s largest Universities including University of Melbourne, RMIT University, Victoria University and La Trobe University and even shares facilities with regional institutions such as Charles Sturt University and Federation University.
-These partnerships allow you to seamlessly transition into a university degree in a number of areas including Health, Community Services and Business.
+GOTAFE enjoys a number of partnerships with some of Victoria’s largest universities Federation University, Charles Sturt University and La Trobe University.
+Wangaratta GOTAFE and Charles Sturt University share a facility, the Wangaratta Regional Study Centre.
+These partnerships allow you to seamlessly transition into a university degree in a number of areas including Health, Community Services, Veterinary Nursing/Technology and Business.